edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/AdvancedTopics.md

 ## Custom REST Endpoints

 It is not uncommon to require your own custom REST endpoints when building an Application Service.
-Rather than spin up your own webserver inside of your app (alongside the already existing running webserver), we've exposed a method that allows you add your own routes to the existing webserver.
+Rather than spin up your own webserver inside your app (alongside the already existing running webserver), we've exposed a method that allows you to add your own routes to the existing webserver.
 A few routes are reserved and cannot be used:

 - /api/{{api_version}}/version
 - /api/{{api_version}}/ping